zephyrproject-rtos/zephyr/doc/guides/test/twister.rst

     only be run on the allowed platform and nothing else.

 integration_platforms: <YML list of platforms/boards>
-    This option limits the scope to the listed platforms when sanitycheck is invoked with the --integration option.
+    This option limits the scope to the listed platforms when twister is invoked with the --integration option.
 Use this instead of platform_allow if the goal is to limit scope due to timing or resource constraints.